 Finally, developing countries can look to national development finance organizations for infrastructure funding.
 Many developed countries fund development projects, including but not limited to infrastructure.
 Mechanisms for doing so range from Chinese banks which implement the policies of the Chinese government using state money, to development finance institutions (DFIs) of Western countries which give loans to private companies investing in emerging markets.
 National development organizations provide approximately 10% of all infrastructure financing in emerging markets.

-Of course national development finance cannot be separated from efforts by developed countries to promote their vision of world order, turning developing countries into ideological battlegrounds.
+Of course national development finance cannot be separated from efforts by industrialized countries to promote their vision of world order, turning developing countries into ideological battlegrounds.
 Lately the Chinese government has come under fire for “trapping” developing countries in debt and wielding its creditor status to exert political and cultural influence abroad.
 Insofar as the BUILD Act advances the principles of democracy and individual freedom abroad, it should be welcomed as a counterweight to China’s pragmatic ambivalence toward liberalism.
 However, while the BUILD Act has been promoted in Washington as a measure to counter China’s growing influence, it has different goals and does different things than Chinese development finance.
 As such, the “countering China” point is mostly framing to gain political support.

 There are daunting challenges in coming decades that depend on the expansion of functional infrastructure — from continued urbanization to disease prevention to climate change adaptation.
 Any source of infrastructure funding has benefits and drawbacks, so there is no one-size-fits all approach to funding infrastructure projects.
 What is clear, though, is that more funding needs to find its way to infrastructure projects.
 Some of the gap will no doubt be met by finding new ways to increase the amount of money flowing to infrastructure from all sources.
 That said, McKinsey points out that one of the largest constraints to closing the infrastructure gap is the lack of a sufficient pipeline of well-prepared, bankable projects that provide investors with appropriate returns.
 Solving this problem would go a long way.